 Quite often you need to rotate a video in windows media player.
 In this article we will try to help you with this issue.
 If you record movies on your home video camera, then fill them onto your computer to enjoy in Window Media Player, it can be annoying if they are not orientated appropriately.
 While Windows Media Player is just a gamer, Windows also offers a movie-editing program so you can rapidly turn your video file before enjoying it again in the Windows Media Player.
 If you have Vista or an earlier operating system, Windows Movie Maker is already installed.
-If you have Windows 10, 8 or 7, you will need to download the complimentary motion picture program from the “Start” menu.
+If you have Windows 10, 8 or 7, you will need to download the complimentary movie program from the “Start” menu.

 How to Rotate a Video Clip in Windows Media Player